 - George Taylor, Staff Governor

-We can also confirm the two new Appointed Governors who will join us:
+We can also confirm the new Appointed Governor who will join us:

 - Brian Simpson from Magenta Housing